residuum/PuRestJson/README.txt

 [urlparams]
 Object for url encoding and contatenating url parameters.

+[rest-json]
+Object for issuing HTTP request.
+Received data is parsed as JSON data.

 For the usage of the externals see the help patches for the objects.